isharacomix/isharacomix.github.io/cv.md

  * Substantial programming experience with Python, C/C++, Java
  * Moderate programming experience with Ruby, PHP, Javascript
  * Web-programming experience with Django and Ruby on Rails, utilizing Bootstrap and Jquery
- * Familiarity with version control, specifically Git and SVN
+ * Substantial experience with version control, specifically Git and SVN, including practices such as branching and merging
  * Familiarity with testing tools and frameworks such as JUnit and Python's unittest and coverage.py

 ### Operating Systems ###